ssakuma4593/gap_cloud/README.md

 All visualizations support zooming, hovering for details, and interactive exploration.

+### 🌐 **Live Interactive Demo**

+**Try the visualizations online:** https://ssakuma4593.github.io/gap_cloud/

+The interactive visualizations are hosted on GitHub Pages, allowing anyone to explore the medical AI research topics without installing anything.
+The demo includes all 5 visualization types with full interactivity.

 ### Sample Topic Results

 The enhanced BERTopic analysis now identifies meaningful medical research themes like: